The origin of the town

-In the 8th-10th centuries, there was a settlement of northern people in the area of Topol settlement (now Topolyanskaya street).
+In the 8th-10th centuries, there was a settlement of northern people in the area of Topol settlement (Topolyanskaya street today).

-There is no one opinion on the foundation date of the town.
-1653 and 1655 are considered possible dates.
-1655 is considered the most exact.
+There is no single opinion on the foundation date of Sumy.
+1653 and 1655 are considered as possible dates.
+1655 is considered to be the most exact.

-It is thought that the town was inhabited by several waves of migrants arriving from the opposite bank of the Danube, but the town was founded by colonel Gerasim Kondratyev who arrived to the Russian state together with a group of Cossack migrants in 1655.
+It is thought that the town was inhabited by several waves of migrants arriving from the opposite bank of the Danube, but the town was founded by the colonel Gerasim Kondratyev, who arrived to the Russian state together with a group of the Cossack migrants in 1655.

 More Historical Facts…

-Moscow allowed them to settle there and during 1656-1658 they constructed a fortress there headed by Russian voivode K.Yu.
+Moscow allowed them to settle there and, during 1656-1658, they constructed a fortress headed by the Russian voivode K.Yu.
 Arsenyev.

-In 1651, Ukrainian Cossacks headed by Bohdan Khmelnitsky were defeated near Berestechka and it was the start of the Polish yoke over Ukrainian population.
-In 1658, Sumy became the center of Slobodsky Cossack regiment which defended southern boundaries of Russia from the Crimean Tatars’ attacks.
-There were 2,740 people (1660 est.) in the town.
+In 1658, Sumy became the center of Slobodsky Cossack regiment which defended the southern boundaries of the Russian Empire from the Crimean Tatars’ attacks.
+In 1660, there were 2,740 people in the town.

-It was attacked by Crimean Tatars in 1659, 1663, 1668.
-In spite of a siege, the Tatars failed to occupy the town.
-The fortress served as a ground where the Russian army gathered during expeditions to the Crimea in 1687 and 1689.
+It was attacked by the Crimean Tatars in 1659, 1663, 1668 but they couldn’t occupy the town.
+The fortress served as a base where the Russian army gathered during expeditions to Crimea in 1687 and 1689.

 The Russian Empire times

-During the Northern War of 1700-1721, the town played an important strategic part.
-On December 26, 1708, Peter I transferred his headquarters from Lebedin to Sumy.
+During the Northern War of 1700-1721, the town played an important strategic role.
+On December 26, 1708, Peter I moved his headquarters from Lebedin to Sumy.

-Peter I spent the whole winter there and headed the fortress reinforcing (in case of a defeat in battle with Swedish army of Karl XII), he issued a manifest to Ukrainian people denouncing hetman Mazepa’s actions.
+Peter I spent the whole winter there and led the strengthening of the fortress (in case of the defeat in the battle with the Swedish army of Karl XII).
+He issued a manifest to Ukrainian people denouncing hetman Mazepa’s actions.

 In the 18th-19th centuries, it was a major commercial center of the region.